 - Entertainment – books, magazines, or whatever else you might want while sitting (hopefully around the pool) waiting for your luggage to arrive.

-- Electronic stuff – Cell phones, computers, e-readers, and their charging cables.
+- Electronic stuff – Cell phones, computers, e-readers, and

 For the actual carry-on bag itself my wife and I have tried many.
 But without a doubt these are our two favorites.